DannyBoyNYC/6-D3-radar-chart/readme.md

 ## Adding Annotations

 We'll add annotations to our chart to tell our viewer what the different parts of the chart are showing.
-To do this, we'll create a generic function, since there are so many things to label.
+Since there are so many things to label we'll create a generic function.

-Let's take a step back and look at our charts through a new viewer's eyes.
+First, let's take a step back and look at our charts through a new viewer's eyes.

 There's a lot going on and not much explanation.
 A new viewer might wonder: what does this blue dot represent?
 What are these yellow slashes?
 The goal of data visualization is communication - and being clear is important for effective communication.